-Tentative Assignments for Spring Semester 2012
+Tentative Assignments for Spring Semester 2014

 Note: Photos should be new work.
-I can't accept photos you took last summer, or photos pulled from your album.
-I'm counting on your honesty here; if something in an image makes clear that it was taken before this semester (like a football game), I can't give you credit.
+I can't accept snaps you took last summer, or photos pulled from your album.
+I'm counting on your honesty here; if something in an image makes clear that it was taken before this semester (like a football game or downtown street fair), I can't give you credit.

-Submit your work (no more than number of images required, please), by deadline saved as jpgs, and attached to email to me, ross.collins@ndsu.edu.
-Write your cutlines in the email message.
+Submit your work (no more than number of images required, please), by deadline saved as jpgs, and uploaded to Blackboard as appropriate.
+Write and submit your cutlines in a separte Word document.